MoSadie/MoSadie.github.io/star-wars-summary.md

 layout: titledpage
 ---

+# NOTE: This was written pre-pandemic, and has not been updated since.

 ## General Information

 Lots of info [on the Disneyland website](https://disneyland.disney.go.com/destinations/disneyland/star-wars-galaxys-edge/).
 You can also look up more details on anything below on that site.